yxwucq/scExtract/docs/source/tutorials.rst

 By default, individual datasets will be downsampled in a hierarchical and desenty-based manner, and then integrated.
 If you are confident in memory usage, you can remove the :code:`--downsample` option in the :code:`Integrate` rule.

+If you don't want to bother with prior-aware integration, you can set the :code:`method` to :code:`cellhint` to use the original CellHint method.

 Step-wise integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~